arifalishaik/Udacity-FrontEnd-Scholorship/slack-card/README.md

 ## Project: Creating a Slack card.
-Slack Card given information about a user
+Slack Card gives information about a user

 This simple project is a part of Udacity's Front End Scholorship challenge <br />